erc6900/modular-account-libs/README.md

 Any package manager with NPM support can handle this installation, including `npm`,`yarn`,`pnpm`, and `bun`.

 Recommended remappings setup:

 ```plaintext
 modular-account-libs/=node_modules/modular-account-libs/src/
 ```

 ## Overview

-### Plugin stub contracts

-#### BasePlugin

-The `BasePlugin` contract implements all necessary functions for a plugin with stub definitions, and acts as a starting point for writing ERC-6900 v0.7 compliant plugin contracts.

-All contracts derived from `BasePlugin` should override the functions `pluginManfiest` and `pluginMetadata`.

-Depending on the type of plugin being implemented, you may also override additional functions representing validation functions or hooks.

 ### Libraries